Department of Mathematics

 The mathematics program at Midwestern State University offers the Bachelor of Arts and the Bachelor of Science degrees.

 Students who choose mathematics as their major will find an enthusiastic mathematics faculty, small classes, personal attention, and a choice of career paths.
 They will have many opportunities to get involved in program activities.
-There is an active Math Club, and there are available positions for students to work as paper graders and math tutors.
+There is an active Math Club, and a local chapter of Pi Mu Epsilon (a mathematics honor society).
+There are available positions for students to work as paper graders and math tutors.
 Upon graduation the student will find many job opportunities.

 Math majors enjoy a wide variety of professional opportunities.